Shimanchu nu Kwii

 If you'd like to help support this completely volunteer-run magazine, please consider doing so through our Ko-fi page.
 We greatly appreciate your support!

-We will be posting updates on our finances regularly.
+We will be posting updates on our finances regularly on our Instagram.
 If you have any questions, concerns, or would like to request other ways to donate, please email us at [email protected]

 Ippee nifee deebiru!